gdwinco/jboss-amq-demo/Readme.md

 - run **scale.sh** on your local workstation
 	- you may also use **scale.sh {number}** to scale to some number of pods
 - run **clean.sh** to remove any script and openshift artifacts; the eclipse project/artifacts are left in place in case you want to keep them

+#Demonstration Examples
+##Jolokia Console
+If your familiar with the community Apache Artemis project, you know it has a very nice web console.
+This is also available on AMQ 7.2.
+To find the console URL, look for at the Routes for "console-jolokia-route".
+The console-jolokia-route should bring up the AMQ management console.
+From the LHS Navigation you can drill down: broker->addresses->testQueue On the Artemis tab, you can check the displays: Connections, Sessions, ....

+Check the Artemis(Tab)->Diagrams view.
+You can set view options and "hovering" over the components gives additional information.

+##Producing/Consuming Messages

+Two Broker pods are created by default:**broker-amq-0**, **broker-amq-1**.
+Find the Service, **broker-amq-headless**.
+Note the internal Hostname.
+It should be:

+**broker-amq-headless.amq-demo-secure.svc.cluster.local**

+Access the console for either pod.
+The pods contain sample code that can be used for testing:

+**_./broker/bin/artemis producer --url=tcp://broker-amq-headless.amq-demo-secure.svc.cluster.local:61616_**

+will produce 1000 messages on a "TEST" Queue.
+You can return to the jolokia console to verify that the "Durable message count" is 1000.

+You can log into either broker pod and drain the messages using:

+**_./broker/bin/artemis consumer --url=tcp://broker-amq-headless.amq-demo-secure.svc.cluster.local:61616_**

 #Working with Fuse OCP Templates